In this video, we'll look at some formulas you can use to query a table.

 Functions like COUNTIF and SUMIF also work well with tables.
 I can easily get a count of each group with COUNTIF.

-As always, the best part about using a table for data is that the range is dynamic.
-When I paste in more data, all formulas are instantly up to date.
+As always, the best part about using a table for data is that the range is dynamic When I paste in more data, all formulas are instantly up to date, with no need to adjust any references.